If you’re looking for the best practices for iOS push notifications, you’ve come to the right place.

 It’s not a good idea to ask immediately.
 Think about it: when a user first opens your app, they’re bombarded with requests to access your phone’s camera, contacts, microphone, and more.
 Many people simply click “deny” to the prompt by habit, especially if they don’t know anything about your app.

-Users are worried about being spammed by every app they install (understandably so).
-Instead, I’d recommend waiting until the person passes a certain milestone before posing the question.
+Users are worried about being spammed by every app they install – and that’s understandable.
+For this reason, we recommend waiting until the person passes a certain milestone before posing the question.
 Even then, you should display a custom in-app message before the generic system prompt.

 There’s a simple way to do this through Leanplum, called Push Pre-Permissions.
 Essentially, this feature lets you send your own opt-in prompt before the system prompt, reducing the likelihood of the user denying it outright.
 If they say no, you can always ask again later.
 One app that implemented this feature saw a 182 percent increase in push notification opt-ins!